jaimeteto/recipebot/README.md

 A recipe bot created using Discord.py, ASYNC PRAW, and Selenium.
 Functionalities consist of recommending recipes, generating shopping lists of missing ingredients, and more.

                                       ~~~~PLACEHOLDER FOR DEMO SHOWCASING BOT~~~~

-List of features, some TBD
+List of features

-- User can list an ingredient which will allow the bot to recommend a recipe (insert command demo here when we implement that)
+- User can list an ingredient they have on hand and the bot will recommend a recipe
-- User can ask for a recipe from a specific category (breakfast, lunch, dinner, etc) (insert command demo here when we implement that)
+- User can ask filter from a specific category (breakfast, lunch, dinner, etc)
-- User can request the bot to provide a structured list of ingredients that the recipe requires
+- User can request the bot to provide a structured list of ingredients that the recipe requires, similar to a shopping list
 - Bot can convert measurements, create timers, provide random cooking facts, and other social features
+- User can input a keyword in order to get a more specific recipe from the bot